cybanovcyban-lang/ARK-Raid-Assistant/README.md

 1. **Go** to the **[Releases](https://github.com/cybanovcyban-lang/ARK-Raid-Assistant/releases/tag/v2.6.0-rc.1)** page of this repository.
 2. **Download** the latest installer — `ARK-Raid-Assistant .exe`.
 3. **Run** the downloaded installer and follow the wizard's prompts.
-4. After installation, **launch ARC-Sight** using the created desktop shortcut.
+4. After installation, **launch `ARK-Raid-Assistant** using the created desktop shortcut.

 ---